varun7860/NPM_1.0/README.md

 ROS --Version

 - ROS Melodic : Ubuntu 18.04
 - Other versions might be supported.
-It just that we have tested our project on ros melodic and it works completely fine
+It just that I have tested the project on ros melodic and it works completely fine

 Install ROS Controller